 Financial Hardship Waiver: Families must demonstrate a need for a childcare fee reduction due to financial hardship based on a review by an ACS financial counselor or a certified financial professional external to CYS.
 The counselor will provide a recommendation for a fee reduction to the Garrison Commander (GC).
 Fee Adjustments for Financial Hardships must be re- evaluated at least every six months by the counselor or GC.
-Families whosechildcare fees are 25% or more of their TFI may request a hardship review.
+Families whose childcare fees are 25% or more of their TFI may request a hardship review.
 Contact the Outreach Services director at your childcare facility for assistance in filing a hardship.

-Leave/Vacation Options: Family Child Care Fees are annualized during registration for a 2- week leave/vacation which reserves the child's space.
+Leave/Vacation Options: Child care fees are annualized during registration for a two week leave/vacation which reserves the child's space.
 The option chosen must be used during the registration year and cannot be carried over into the next year.
-Families who opt for 4 weeks of leave/vacation pay a higher monthly fee than families who chose the 2 weeks fee option.
+Families who opt for 4 weeks of leave/vacation pay a higher monthly fee than families who chose the two weeks fee option.
 Family leave/vacation must be taken in a minimum of one-week increments.
 Families must provide advance notice prior to taking leave/vacation.
 Leave/vacation options are available to patrons enrolled in CDC programs ONLY.

-Withdrawal/out-processing: Parents are required to provide a minimum of 30 days notice in writing prior to withdrawal.
+Withdrawal/Out-processing: Parents are required to provide at a minimum a 30 day notice in writing prior to withdrawal.
 This notice should be given to the center director, assistant director or clerical staff.
-Failure to submit written notification will result in on-going assessment fees.
+Failure to submit written notification will result in ongoing assessment fees.
 The other available option is for parents to use the two-week leave in lieu of the two week notice of withdrawal.